A quick overview

 If you feel someone is in immediate danger, contact your local law enforcement agency right away!

 Q. How do I make sure my teen’s Snapchat account is secure?

-You should remind your teen to never share their password with anyone for any reason – not even us.
+You should remind your teen never to share their password with anyone for any reason — not even us.
 Snapchat will never, ever ask for your password.
 We don’t need it to help you out, no matter what your situation is.
-If your teen has given any of their account info to an unofficial Snapchat site or friend and they think their account might be compromised, here is some helpful information about hacked accounts and next steps you can take.
+If your teen has given any of their account info to an unofficial Snapchat site or friend, and they think their account might be compromised, here is some helpful information about hacked accounts and next steps you can take.

 Also, you may want your teen to enable two-factor authentication with Login Verification.
 If your teen’s account has been hacked, please have your teen report the issue to us as soon as they can!